The Beth Lists

 Picture

-When I realized I would be in Alpine for 2 days in February, I searched on line for a place to volunteer.
+When I realized Don and I would be in Alpine for 2 days in February, I searched online for a place to volunteer.
 Sunshine House!
 Another perfect name.

 Tuesday Morning

-It was a perfect sunshiny morning when I arrived at the welcoming little white brick building.
+It was a perfect sunshiny morning, when I arrived at the welcoming, white brick building.
 It turns out this building has been many things since it was built in 1893.
 First it was a public school.

 Picture

 In years following, it was a hospital, college dorm, Border Patrol Station and then an office for US Agricultural and Soil Conservation.
-But for my visit, Sunshine house was a cozy center serving the senior community, offering hot lunches and social activities.
+For my visit, Sunshine House was a cozy center, offering hot lunches and social activities to the senior community.

 A Cozy Place

 I loved entering through screened doors!
 (There are not enough screened door in Texas!)
-And there were open windows, letting in the pleasant morning air.
+And there were open windows too, letting in the pleasant morning air.

 Picture

-There were Valentine decorations on the tables and doorway and an antique quilt near the welcoming desk.
+There were Valentine decorations, on the tables and doorway.
+An antique quilt decorated the wall, near the welcoming desk.
 That was a good sign.
 Quilts are welcoming, that's why I use mine.

 Setting Up

-Cathy, the director met me and helped me find a space to use, even though I wasn't even sure what I'd be doing.
+I was introduced to the director, Cathy.
+She helped find a space for me to use, even though I wasn't even sure what I'd be doing.

 Picture

-We had spoken on the phone weeks earlier and hoped some of the women who enjoy quilting would be arriving that morning.
+We had spoken on the phone weeks earlier.
+Cathy said some of the women really enjoyed quilting.
+I hoped some might arrive that morning.
 But it didn't really matter.
 I spread out the quilt with a few things to open conversation and I waited to see what would happen.

 Designs & Talking

 It was a quiet morning and the first two people I met were men.
-I promised them, this wasn't a "Lady Thing" and invited them to the table.
-As we sat and talked (not about quilts!) the men both gravitated towards the colored wood shapes.
+I promised them, this wasn't a "Just For Ladies Thing" and invited them to the table.
+As we sat and talked (not about quilts) the men both gravitated towards the colored wood shapes.

 Picture